Learn more about a certain medical condition.

 A number of genetic mutations have recently been identified, suggesting that Parkinson’s may run in some families.
-However, a major US twin study suggested that environment plays a larger role than inheritance.
+Around 10% of people affected have a family history of the disease, however, a major US twin study suggested that environment plays a larger role than inheritance.
 The current consensus is that genetic factors are dominant only in Parkinson’s that appears before age 50.

 Symptoms and Complications